pentandra/spec/README.md

   publication, and encourage open collaboration and discourse throughout the research process.

-  We're at the early stages of creating this ontology, and it needs more thought and examples, but, in general, the idea is sane.
+  We’re at the early stages of creating this ontology, and it needs more thought and examples, but, in general, the idea is sane.

   We would like to see Research Cases become the default way of ~~publishing~~